DepriFromEarth/hdd-survival-guide/README.md

 - 7zip: https://www.7-zip.org/
 A better program for handling archive files.

- ## Enabling Prefetching
+ ## Enabling Prefetching and Font Cache
 After that, we need to enable a couple services and set them to automatic.
 By default, they should be like this, but just in case, we will enable them if they get disabled somehow.

 - Open Run once again and type "services.msc."
-- Find "ReadyBoost", "Superfetch/Sysmain".
+- Find "ReadyBoost", "Superfetch/Sysmain" and "Windows Font Cache Service" along with "Windows Presentation Foundation Font Cache 3.0.0.0".
 - Right click on them select properties and set the startup type to automatic and start the services.
 - Then click Apply and OK.